Winter Marshall Allen, President

 Adele manages Bunnell Street Arts Center’s general operations.
 Bringing significant improvements in Bunnell’s organizational capacity since joining the Arts Center in 2008, Adele became Assistant Director in 2010.
 Adele has a BA in Philosophy from Rice University (’00) where she worked as a gallery docent and trainer for the Contemporary Art Museum in Houston for 3 years.
 She was selected as inventory manager for the Donald Judd Estate as it transitioned to a foundation in 2000.
 Self-employed for many years, she brings a broad and diverse skill set to her work for Bunnell.
 A seasonal resident of Halibut Cove, she is also President of the Halibut Cove Community Organization.
 She serves on Homer’s Public Art Committee.

-A life-long Alaskan, Asia returned to her beloved home town after college to help cultivate Alaska’s cultural economy.
-Asia began volunteering at Bunnell Street Gallery in 1992.
-She helped shape it into non-profit in 1994.
-In 2000 Asia was named Executive/Artistic Director of Bunnell Street Arts Center.
-Asia frequently writes, curates and speaks about art in Alaska.
-She has been written about extensively in Alaskan newspapers and in Icebreakers.
+Asia was raised in Homer and co-founded Bunnell.
+In 2000 she became Executive/Artistic Director of Bunnell Street Arts Center.
+Asia curates, speaks and writes about art in Alaska.
 An active artist, Asia has exhibited in multiple solo and group formats annually since 1991.
-Her artwork is represented in Alaskan museum and private collections world-wide.
-Asia graduated from Yale College in 1991 and received an MFA in Visual Art from Vermont College of Fine Arts in 1997.
-She has taught art classes for the University of Alaska since 1997.
+Her artwork is in Alaskan museums, private collections world-wide, and Icebreakers: Alaska’s Most Innovative Artists by Julie Decker.
+Asia received a BA from Yale and an MFA in Visual Art from Vermont College of Fine Arts.
+She has teaches for the University of Alaska and serves on the Boards of National Performance Network and Alaska Arts and Culture Foundation.